 - Describe dietary guidelines recommended for health promotion.

-- Identify principles of food management and safety.
+- Identify the principles of food management and safety.

 - Explain basic dietary management techniques.

-- Identify common medical conditions related to poor nutrition, including excessive or insufficient body weight.
+- Identify common medical conditions related to poor nutrition.

 Exploring Pharmacology Fundamentals